 Step 9: Getting rid of the toughest toilet stains

-If your toilet still has hard to remove stains, you’ll want to scrub them out with a pumice stone.
+If your toilet still has hard-to-remove stains, you’ll want to scrub them out with a pumice stone.
 Make sure the pumice stone is wet before doing so.
 If you don’t have a pumice stone, you can get them online.
-They’re not very expensive.
+They were not very expensive.

 Step 10: Disinfect the toilet brush

 When you’re done take the toilet brush and sandwich it between the top of the rim and the toilet seat.
 You’ll want to make sure the brush end is directly over the bowl.